tanyelai/neuroscience/README.md

 Patients like those of Broca and Wernicke later supported the importance of specific brain locations on human behavior (like language -> [Broca's area](https://en.wikipedia.org/wiki/Broca%27s_area), [Redefining the role of Broca's area](https://www.pnas.org/doi/10.1073/pnas.1414491112)).
 Ramón y Cajal, Sherrington, and Brodmann, among others, provided evidence that although the microarchitecture of distinct brain regions could support a [localizationist](https://www.scirp.org/journal/paperinformation.aspx?paperid=80190) view of the brain, these areas are interconnected.

+*Note that: Ramón y Cajal is considered by many to be the father of modern neuroscience for his pioneering research.*

 Soon, scientists began to realize that the integration of the brain’s neural networks might be what enables the mind.
+At the same time that neuroscientists were researching the brain, psychologists were studying the mind, with its thoughts, beliefs, intentions, and so forth.
+Out of the philosophical theory of empiricism came the idea of [associationism](https://plato.stanford.edu/entries/associationist-thought/): that any response followed by a reward would be maintained, and that these associations were the basis of how the mind learned.
+Associationism was the prevailing theory for many years, until Hebb emphasized the biological basis of learning, and Chomsky and Miller realized that associationism couldn’t explain all learning or all actions of the mind.

+Neuroscientists and psychologists both reached the conclusion that there is more to the brain than just the sum of its parts, that the brain must enable the mind--but how?
+The term cognitive neuroscience was coined in the late 1970s because the fields of neuroscience and psychology were once again coming together.
+Neuroscience was in need of the theories of the psychology of the mind, and psychology was ready for a greater understanding of the working of the brain.
+The resulting marriage is cognitive neuroscience.

 ----------
 <br/><br/><br/>